 He signed as “James Steward” with Thomas Davis, William Maget, and Hugh Bellaget as witnesses, two of whom proved the will.
 The associated court records spell his name as both Steward and Stewart.
 He must have died well before April 10th, as the undated inventory of his estate was presented to the court on the same day as the will.

-The will named a prominent local, Alexander McMillan, as executor which suggests the five sons were living elsewhere by 1815 and therefore unavailable.
-There is no reason to think McMillan was related, but the choice is interesting because McMillan was not a close neighbor.
-He appears to have lived on the other side of the Holston River.6 Intriguingly though, Alexander McMillan (1749-1837) was a native of County Derry, Ireland who came to America and settled in Virginia before migrating into what became Knox County in 1783.
+The will named a prominent local, Alexander McMillan, as executor which suggests that his five sons were living elsewhere by 1815 and therefore unavailable.
+There is no reason to think McMillan was related, but the choice is interesting because McMillan lived a mile or two on the other side of the Holston River.6 Intriguingly though, Alexander McMillan (1749-1837) was a native of County Derry, Ireland who came to America and settled in Virginia before migrating into what became Knox County in 1783.

-The estate sale included a few items not listed in the inventory, notably 7 geese and 5 other fowls, that were not mentioned in the inventory.
-9 Margaret Stewart was a heavy buyer at the estate sale, but the only other Stewart mentioned in that record was a Jane Stewart.
+The estate sale included a few items not listed in the inventory, notably 7 geese and 5 other fowls.
+8 The widow Margaret Stewart was a heavy buyer at the estate sale, but the only other Stewart mentioned in that record was a Jane Stewart.

 I have assumed that James Stewart’s will named his five sons in birth order.

 John Stewart (c1780? – ?)
 He was of age by 24 November 1802 when John Stewart of Knox County sold “a certain sorrel horse… branded with J on the near buttock” to Samuel Cox for the considerable sum of $180.10 He was taxed in 1804 but not in 1806, evidently having left the area.
-He was apparently living in Lincoln County, Tennessee on 28 March 1814 when he and his brother Andrew enlisted at Fayetteville in the 2nd Regiment of Mounted Gunmen, Tennessee Volunteers, during the War of 1812.
+He was apparently living in or near Lincoln County, Tennessee on 28 March 1814 when he and his brother Andrew enlisted at Fayetteville in the 2nd Regiment of Mounted Gunmen, Tennessee Volunteers, during the War of 1812.
 The Stewart brothers served under Captain John Doak, apparently a relative by marriage, and alongside William Shaw, Doak’s brother-in-law and a cousin of some sort to the Stewarts.